 The Amasty Store Pickup with Locator extension is a must-have tool for all online merchants who have physical shops connected to their ecommerce business.
 The Magento 2 module enables ecommerce website owners to add an extra delivery option to the checkout and show their offline store locations on an interactive map.
 By extending available shipping methods, you improve the customer shopping experience and gain their loyalty.
 Due to the display of offline store markers on Google Maps and extended filtering options, you help website visitors quickly find a suitable point of sale for pickup.
 Thus, by installing the Amasty extension, you can boost your offline sales, which leads to increased profits.

-Amasty Store Pickup with Locator for Magento 2 is currently in development.
-Follow the link below not to miss the latest news on the module’s release:'
+Amasty Store Pickup with Locator for Magento 2 costs $299.
+Follow the link below to learn more details about the module:'